National's new leader: Who is Todd Muller, the MP who defeated Simon Bridges

 • He has worked in the halls of power before – he was a staffer in former Prime Minister Jim Bolger's office in the mid-90s.
 In recent days, Bolger has publically supported Muller's leadership bid.

-• He is a practising Catholic and voted against both euthanasia and liberalising abortion
+• He is a practising Catholic and voted against both euthanasia and liberalising abortion.

-• He is a huge fan of American politics – he went over to the US in 2016 for the Donald Trump campaign
+• He is a huge fan of American politics – he went over to the US in 2016 for the Donald Trump campaign.